 The Mt Rose summit sits at 10,776 feet, making it the third tallest mountain in the Lake Tahoe Basin.
 Freel Peak (10,881’) and Jobs Sister (10,823’), in South Lake Tahoe, are the first and second highest peaks.

 What is the elevation at the Mt Rose trailhead?

 The elevation at the Mt Rose trailhead is 8,900 feet.

 Who owns Mt Rose?

 Mount Rose (mountain) and Mount Rose – Ski Tahoe (resort) are two completely different things.
 They are often confused for one another due to the use of the name “Mount Rose.”

 The mountain called Mount Rose is on the north side of Mount Rose Highway, and is located on public lands.
-The peak itself is within the boundaries of the Mt Rose Wilderness area while the majority of the Mt Rose hiking trail lies within the Humboldt-Toiyabe National Forest.
+The peak itself is within the boundaries of the Mt Rose Wilderness area.
+On the other hand, most of the Mt Rose hiking trail lies within the Humboldt-Toiyabe National Forest.

-On the south side of Mount Rose Highway you’ll find Mount Rose – Ski Tahoe, the commercial ski resort owned by the Fritz Buser family.
-Mount Rose – Ski Tahoe is actually located on Slide Mountain, which was named for the many landslides that have occurred on its southeast face.
+On the south side of Mount Rose Highway you’ll find Mount Rose – Ski Tahoe.
+The Fritz Buser family owns this commercial ski resort.
+Mount Rose – Ski Tahoe is actually located on Slide Mountain.
+The mountain was named for the many landslides that have occurred on its southeast face.

 How much snow does the Mt Rose summit receive in an average year?

 In simple terms, the Mt Rose summit receives on average 350 inches of snow each winter.